• About

 1. Nomination process

-• Return it to your party’s registered officer along with an 'Application for a group on the ballot paper' (either RO 50B or RO 50C).
+• provide an 'Application for a group on the ballot paper' (either RO 50B or RO 50C)

 Registered officers must:

-• Lodge all the party's 'Endorsed party candidate nomination' forms (RO 50).
+• lodge all endorsed party candidate nomination forms (RO 50)

-• Submit a $3,000 deposit per candidate in banker's cheque or EFT.
+• submit a $3,000 deposit for each candidate (banker's cheque or EFT)

 Back to top